 - Sambalpuri Silk Saree

 Handwoven from Odisha, the Sambalpuri sarees have their place in Indian history and have a unique weaving process that is used to create tapestry patterns and images within the fabric itself.
+Check out the awesome Mehndi Designs Images on our website.

 - Tanchoi Silk Saree

 Tanchoi actually refers to the weaving process by which these sarees are created, the fabric feels more like a satin feel than a silk one.
 Decorations are related to flora and fauna that are found in the surrounding environment, birds, trees, and animals.
+You can also find awesome blouse design for silk sarees from related website.

 - Uppada Silk Saree